bullhorn/rest-api-docs/source/includes/_login.md

 - Never assume that a REST session will not expire.
 - Perform a [ping](#ping) request to return the timestamp of the REST session expiration.
-- Perform a refresh token request when a REST API request returns a 401 status code, which indicates the session is expired.
+- Perform a refresh token request when a REST API request returns a 401 status code that indicates the session is expired.
 See *Use a refresh token to get a new access token* in [Getting Started with REST](/Getting-Started-with-REST).

 Parameter | Required | Description
 ------ | -------- | -----